USEPA/standardizedinventories/README.md

 ## Installation of python module
 Use of Python permits further customization the output.
-This repository contains a module `StandardizedReleaseandWasteInventories`.
+This repository contains three libraries: `chemicalmatcher`,`stewi`, and `stewicombo`.
 If you have Python 3.x installed, pip can be called to install the downloaded package.

 If you've downladed and unzipped the file, open the command line and type
 >pip install -e `directory_of_unzipped_folder`

-where `directory_of_unzipped_folder` is a directory like `C:/Users/username/standardizedinventories` This will install two python libraries, `stewi` and `stewicombo`.
+where `directory_of_unzipped_folder` is a directory like `C:/Users/username/standardizedinventories` This will install the three python libraries.

 You can test the installation by opening up a Python console and entering
 >> import stewi

 >> import stewicombo

+>> import chemicalmatcher

 If no error code is returned, the libraries are installed.

+`stewicombo` requires the `facilitymatcher` library, which can be retrieved from the [FacilityMatcher](http://www.github.com/useps/facilitymatcher) repository
+Place the `facilitymatcher` folder into this folder where these modules are located so that it is on the same level as `chemicalmatcher`,`stewi`, and `stewicombo` to use it.

 ## Disclaimer
 The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis